 The mobile EIA application will soon be available for use at Colorado State University and is now being used by laboratories in Pennsylvania and Florida as well.
 These institutions are also working on development of a generic application that will help veterinarians submit samples for Bovine Viral Diarrhea, Johne’s, Trichomoniasis, and other diseases.

-To get the app: Go to your App store or Play store and search for “USALIMS”.
-Once downloaded, call the CDAAHL to request a username and password.
 Please note: This app is currently only for submitting equine serum samples to CDAAHL for EIA testing.
 If using another laboratory, call that laboratory to inquire if they will be using the new EIA mobile app.

 For more information please contact CDAAHL at 303-869-9230 or visit the AHL Website.